- Video length: 3:44.

 - In the catalog view, click the Historic_Places feature class.
 Preview its metadata, geography, and table.

 The feature class contains 322 points of historic interest in the Christchurch urban area.
 The table attributes include Name and Address fields.
 The RegID field stores a numeric identifier of up to four digits.

 - In the Contents pane, under Folders, expand the Manage_Data folder, if necessary.
 Expand the Historic folder under it and click ChristchurchHeritageSites.xlsx to select it.

 - In the catalog view, click the HeritageSites$ sheet and preview its table.

-If a red exclamation point appears next to ChristchurchHeritageSites.xlsx, you need to install the Microsoft Access Database Engine Driver.
-See the note in the Download the data section, above.
-After the driver is installed, on the Catalog tab, in the Organize group, click Refresh .
-You can now click ChristchurchHeritageSites.xlsx and see the HeritageSites$ sheet.
+If an error message appears when you attempt to view the HeritageSites$ sheet, you may need to download and install the Microsoft Access Database Engine Driver.
+Once you've done this, on the Catalog tab, in the Organize group, click Refresh to view the sheet.

 The table has X and Y columns that store longitude and latitude values in decimal degrees.
 These coordinates allow you to convert the locations to spatial data.

 In addition, there are Name and Address columns.
 There are also several other columns, including one named RegisterNumber.
 This column stores numeric identifiers, just like the RegID field in the Historic_Places table.